Best Western Plus Sands

 Enjoy well-appointed rooms complete with quality amenities and bedding.
 The warm, welcoming staff of our Vancouver hotel is happy to help guests plan a day filled with sightseeing and discovering the best local shopping and dining.

-Book your upcoming stay at BEST WESTERN PLUS Sands today!
+Book your upcoming stay at Best Western Plus Sands today!
+Enjoy your stay.

 Hotel Amenities & Services

 - Cocktail lounge The Park at English Bay Open for breakfast, lunch and dinner with Full Service Bar